 Board of directors

-There are 12 Directors on the Trustee Board.
-The Trustee Board is currently made up of five Directors nominated by the CFMEU (Forestry and Furnishing Products Division), five nominated by employer associations and two Independent Directors.
+There are 11 Directors on the Trustee Board.
+The Trustee Board is currently made up of five Directors nominated by the CFMEU (Forestry and Furnishing Products Division), five nominated by employer associations and one Independent Director.
 Directors are appointed by the Board after considering the skills, qualifications and suitability of nominees.